Cheese flavors

 Not only do these pairings make sense from a taste perspective, but they also make sense from a development one.

-In a recent Plant-based Pro Tip video, Peter Kern, Junior-Flavorist at Edlong, explains how pairing with fruits, even exotic fruits like Guava, could help you work with the inherent characteristics of your base to achieve the best taste possible.
+In a recent Plant-based Pro Tip video, Peter Kern, Junior-Flavorist at Edlong, explains how pairing with fruits, even international fruits like Guava, could help you work with the inherent characteristics of your base to achieve the best taste possible.

 Innovate and Spice it Up!